 This was very humbling, and quite unexpected, as I was also co-MC’d the event, and all the organisers had managed to keep this a secret from me (which was well done by them.)

-Now, I’m not some great entrepreneur billionaire or anything, and there are plenty of entrepreneurs I look up (Michael Malone and others) who have done far more impressive things than me, but it was nice recognition for the 20+ years I’ve had in the local tech/startup scene.
+Now, I’m not some great entrepreneur billionaire or anything, and there are plenty of entrepreneurs I look up to (such as Michael Malone and others) who have done far more impressive things than me, but it was nice recognition for the 20+ years I’ve had in the local tech/startup scene.

 I’ve been a tech founder, made all the mistakes, got the badge, got the T-shirt.
 Somehow, our little tech startup made it through its early months and years, had a 10-year history until being acquired in a nice friendly takeover.
 I got a good exit, and all my staff got jobs with the new organisation.